The weatherman thinks we will have a high around 80° today but the

 Straight

-ahead (east) then a sharp turn north and close to the edge of a bluff
+ahead (east), then a turn north and close to the edge of a bluff

 overlooking the Buffalo River, we pass above a nice pouroff waterfall on our

 left.
-Then a great vista of the river below with some big turtles.
+Then a great vista under the powerlines of the river below with some big turtles.
 This entire section of the trail is getting choked out with encroaching vegetation but isn’t too hard to follow.

 The BRT now swings away from the river to the right and uphill some, we come to an intersection with the ORT. |